-If you are buying a home or thinking about refinancing your current mortgage I’m sure you want the lowest mortgage rate possible without having to pay ridiculously high fees.
-Wether its a 30-year fixed rate mortgage, a 15-year fixed rate mortgage or even an adjustable rate mortgage you have the opportunity to save thousands of dollars in interest if you follow some simple tips.
+If you are buying a home or thinking about refinancing your current mortgage, I’m sure you want the lowest mortgage rate possible without having to pay ridiculously high fees.
+Whether it’s a 30-year fixed-rate mortgage, a 15-year fixed-rate mortgage, or even an adjustable-rate mortgage, you have the opportunity to save thousands of dollars in interest if you follow some simple tips.

-Excellent to bad credit; it doesn’t matter.
-Our tips on how to obtain the lowest mortgage rate possible works for everyone – even first time home buyers.
+Excellent credit to bad credit; it doesn’t matter.
+Our tips on how to get a lower mortgage rate works for everyone – even first-time home buyers.

 - Be prepared